 Here’s some things to know about the WPI community:

-Varied interests: WPI students––and our faculty and staff––are scientists, engineers, and scholars who are passionate about advancing their knowledge and conducting meaningful research.
+Varied interests: WPI students––and our faculty and staff––are scientists, engineers, entrepreneurs, business leaders, and scholars who are passionate about advancing their knowledge and conducting meaningful research.
 Just as significantly, they are athletes, musicians, actors, gamers, writers, volunteers, and others who share their talents and express themselves in unique ways.
 Get to know some of our students.

 The perfect size: WPI’s medium-sized community is large enough to include representation from many cultures and offer a wide range of activities, yet small enough so that students aren’t treated like numbers and are able to make impacts in the ways that matter to them.